Balinese cat: Health

-They are considered a healthy breed with only few health problems.
 They are a pedigree breed, which means they are developed from such a small gene pool of Siamese with the long hair mutation.
 The smaller the gene pool, the more chances they have to inherit many unknown health disorders.
-A possible confirmed disease for Balinese is Progressive Retinal Atrophy (PRA), which is a degeneration of the retina in the eye; which may lead to weak or impaired vision.
+A possible confirmed disease for Balinese is Progressive Retinal Atrophy (PRA), which is a degeneration of the retina in the eye; that may lead to weak or impaired vision.

-There has been some cases of Balinese having dilated cardiomyopathy, which is a disease that enlarges the heart muscles that decreases heart function.
-There are also some claims that they are at a low risk for hypertrophic cardiomyopathy (HCM).

-Another potential health problem is liver amyloidosis, or systemic amyloidosis which eventually leads to failure of some organ, most commonly the liver.
-Liver amyloidosis typically occurs in any members of the Siamese and the Balinese is a mutation off the Siamese, so it may have any inherited disorders directly to Siamese.

-They sometimes developed a rare inheritance that makes their blue almond shaped eyes look cross eyed.
-It is called Strabismus, which is common in Siamese cat breeds.